WP-API/WP-API/README.md

 to use the plugin, as it uses custom rewrite rules to power the API.

 ### As Part of Core
+**Note: These instructions will likely be broken while in development.
+Please use the plugin method instead.**

 Drop `wp-json.php` into your WordPress directory, and drop `class-wp-json-server.php` into your `wp-includes/` directory.
 You'll need working `PATH_INFO` on your server, but you don't need pretty permalinks